microsoft/playwright/docs/src/api/class-browsercontext.md

 - `url` <[string]|[RegExp]|[function]\([URL]\):[boolean]>

 A glob pattern, regex pattern or predicate receiving [URL] to match while routing.
+When a [`option: baseURL`] via the context options was provided and the passed URL is a path, it gets merged via the [`new URL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) constructor.

 ### param: BrowserContext.route.handler
 * langs: js, python